suruliraajan/laravel-study-guide/README.md

 - Scheduler: Utilize Laravel’s task scheduler to automate repetitive tasks by defining schedules in the app/Console/Kernel.php file.
 - Scheduling Artisan Commands: Schedule commands and tasks that should run periodically.

+### Packages Development

+- Creating Packages: Learn how to create reusable packages that can be shared across multiple Laravel projects.
+- Package Discovery: Understand how Laravel automatically discovers and registers packages using package discovery.